jmcook1186/biosnicar-py/README.md

 In this repository the requisite datasets are divided into four classes, each contained within their own subdirectory in "/Data".
 These are:

 1) Mie files: NetCDF files containing optical properties of ice crystals predicted by Mie theory.
-Also contains inorganic LAP optical properties.
+Also contains all LAP optical properties.

 2) GO files: NetCDF files containing optical properties of ice crystals predicted by geometrical optics.
-Also contains inorganic LAP optical properties.

-3) Algal Optics: NetCDF files containing optical properties for algae of varying length and radius as predicted by geometrical optics (glacier algae) or Mie theory (snow algae)
+3) Algal_Optical_Props: NetCDF files containing optical properties for algae of varying length and radius as predicted by geometrical optics (glacier algae) or Mie theory (snow algae)

-4) Cell/pigment MACs: csv files containing the mass absorption coefficients for individual pigments or cells used in the Bio-optical model.
-These files are currently sved "loose" in the Data directory.
+4) pigments: csv files containing the mass absorption coefficients for individual pigments or cells used in the Bio-optical model.

 5) bubbly_ice_files: optical properties for slabs of ice wth bubbles. numeric value in filename is the effective radius of the bulk material (higher number  = fewer bubbles)